This post is one in a series on Rethinking eCommerce User Experience.

 Recommendation: Only go down this path as part of a larger content strategy plan.
 Invest in telling stories, not just giving a quotable blurb of what customers think.

 Another extension of managed reviews are video reviews.
 These are a way to make customers feel more connected to the product.
 Video is also a fantastic way to target tablet viewers since they tend to watch video 28% longer than desktop viewers.

 Potential Pitfalls: You can’t be entirely dependent on videos since not everyone can watch something with audio while they shop.
 The scale issue also comes into effect.

 Recommendation: Target the most trafficked items in your portfolio.
 Make sure the production value in your video is high.
 You don’t want someone on a webcam in a dark room talking about the product.
 Bring in an experienced host and have them interview subject matter experts.

 Consider exploring video in other areas as well.
 In the home builder example above, the company is exploring the idea of their chief architect engaging in video tours of the homes, describing unique features that might not be obvious to interested buyers.

 Building Your Reviews Platform

 As you build your platform, take time to analyze the options above and find what best fits your business.
 If you’re a large site, you may not need to bother with managed reviews, but if you’re just getting started, you can use reviews to gain a competitive advantage.

 Remember, keep your reviews honest and focused on helping the customer.
 Don’t build your strategy with the goal of only increasing sales.

 Are you interested in enhancing your eCommerce strategy?
-If so, contact Credera’s User Experience group and we’ll help answer your questions.
+If so, contact Credera's Experience Design team and we’ll help answer your questions.